egberts/easy-admin/490-net-ssh/README.OpenSSH.hardening.md

 Inbound SSH session are supposed to be the most heavily fortified leg of the SSH protocol; but sadly no.

 Evolutionarily, OpenSSH configures out the weakness of SSH protocol.
-Most options are now gone such as:
+Options that are long gone:

 *  GSSAPICleanupCredentials
 *  KeepAlive